SUBSCRIBE TO OUR MAILING LIST

 post-graduate program

-a.pass offers a one-year program for the development of artistic research projects on a post-graduate level in a critical and collaborative environment.
+Until the end of 2023 a.pass offered a one-year program for the development of artistic research projects on a post-graduate level in a critical and collaborative environment.

 The program invites artists, performers, researchers, writers, curators, theoreticians to challenge the limits of their practice through developing and applying research methodologies which bring to the forefront its performative, spatial and collaborative aspects.